Brokerage Account Takeover Fraud Lawyer

 Failure to Supervise

-Under FINRA Rule 3110, broker-dealers must maintain supervisory systems designed to detect and prevent irregularities and abuses.
+Under FINRA Rule 3110, broker-dealers must establish and maintain supervisory systems reasonably designed to achieve compliance with applicable securities laws and regulations.
 When these systems fail to identify or stop unauthorized account access, the firm may be liable for resulting losses.

 Negligence